 Sleep Apnoea and Co-morbid insomnia

-Sleep apnea is a common condition where a person can have breathing pauses in breath during sleep caused by intermittent narrowing or collapse of the upper airway.
+Sleep apnoea is a common condition where a person can have breathing pauses in breath during sleep caused by intermittent narrowing or collapse of the upper airway.
 These breathing pauses can occur numerous times resulting in broken, disrupted, and unrefreshing sleep.
-Obstructive sleep apnea (OSA) is thought to affect 1 billion people globally which is a major health concern for those that have this diagnosis, and it represents a huge healthcare burden 4
+Obstructive sleep apnoea (OSA) is thought to affect 1 billion people globally which is a major health concern for those that have this diagnosis, and it represents a huge healthcare burden 4.

 Co-morbid Insomnia: